taskless/taskless/docs/get-started/nextjs.md

 ## Creating a Queue

 Queues in the Next.js integration are both a standard [Next.js API Route](https://nextjs.org/docs/api-routes/introduction) and a Taskless Queue.
 In this example, we're going to create a queue called "echo", which just mirrors the job's body content to the console.
+Taskless comes with an integration pre-built for Next.js, available under `@taskless/client/next`.

 ```ts
 // /pages/api/queues/echo.ts